You know about mineral spirits but might realize you are a bit hazy on the details.

 How To Clean Spray Paint Guns

-It is worth noting that you can thin paint off of paint sprayers, but be sure to finish the process with a soap-and-water cleanse.
+It is worth noting that you can thin paint off of paint sprayers, but be sure to finish the process with a soap-and-water cleanse (warm soapy water). fter, soak the equipment in warm soapy water to remove any residue on the other painting equipment before storing them.

 What Are Mineral Spirits & How Do They Work?

 Specifically, it is a petroleum-derived product [2].
 More generally, it is an organic compound–one of many used to thin paint.
-It is the prime ingredient in paint thinner, as it is an ideal solvent for oily materials as opposed to water-based (as latex paint).
+It is the prime ingredient in thinner, as it is an ideal solvent for oily materials as opposed to water-based.

-Therefore, mineral spirits remove almost any waxy, greasy stain on practically any surface.
-However, by itself, it is not highly effective to take off dried and cured paint.
+Therefore, use them to remove almost any waxy, greasy stain on practically entire surface.
+However, by itself, mineral spirit is not highly effective to take off dried paint and cured paint (dried and cured paint).

 Despite its strength, it is safe for do-it-yourselfers.
 Just use common sense and handle it properly.